ravelandante/roboviz/docs/User_Manual.md

 }
 ```

-_Note: The "brain" section can be left out if CREATE_BRAIN is set to False in robotUtils.py._
+_Note: The "brain" section can be left out if CREATE_BRAIN is set to False in robotHandler.py._

 ##### Example

-Two full example JSON files are given in the source code (homogenous: _robot.json_, heterogeneous: _multipleRobots.json_)
+Two full example JSON files are given in the source code (homogenous + heterogeneous)

 ****